 Something you’ll see on Twitter more than anywhere else is reaction GIFs, or GIFs used to respond to other messages and comments without typing any words.
 Twitter has an entire GIF search engine that makes it easy to find the right GIF to send, either in a direct message or in a reply tweet to someone else on your feed, with easy categorical suggestions like Agree, Applause, High Five, and many more.

 As you might expect, you’re bound to see a million GIFs on the platform that you like.
 Unfortunately, keeping those Twitter GIFs on your computer or phone is more challenging than it should be.
 Right-clicking on the desktop site reveals the option to copy the GIF URL, but that’s all you get!

 Why does Twitter make it so hard to download and save GIFs for offline use?
-Is it even possible to save Twitter GIFs to your computer or your smartphone?
-The answer is no, but you can still get your GIF image, or you can download it as an mp4 video and keep it that way.
+Is it even possible to save Twitter GIFs to your computer or smartphone?
+The answer is no, but you can still get your GIF image or download it as an mp4 video and keep it that way.
 Here’s how to download Twitter animated GIF images.

 Note: Remember, this is for animated GIFs on Twitter, not actual videos.
 It will say GIF in the bottom-left corner of the still image if not already playing.

 Twitter GIFs are Not Real GIFs

 Why can’t you save Twitter GIFs as an image file on your computer or smartphone, just like you would with a GIF on any other website?
 The answer may not seem evident at first, but any media that isn’t a still photo on Twitter cannot get downloaded.